 In cases where your personal data is used for advertising purposes, you may object to this form of processing at any time.
 We will then no longer process your personal data for these purposes.

-The rejection can be made without any specific form and should be addressed to:
+The objection can be made without any formalities and should be addressed to:

-You have the right to receive personal data that you have given us for processing in a transferable and machine-readable format upon request.
+You have the right to obtain personal data that you have given us for processing in a transferable and machine-readable format upon request.

-State Commissioner for Data Protection and Freedom of Information North Rhine-Westphalia
+State Commissioner for Data Protection and Freedom of Information of Baden-Württemberg.